Randy Arozarena Player Props: Rays vs. Nationals

 Randy Arozarena At The Plate (2022)

-- Arozarena drove in a run in 36.1% of his 155 games last year, with more than one RBI in 14.2% of those contests (22).
-He drove in three or more runs in seven games.
+- Arozarena picked up an RBI in 36.1% of his games last year (56 of 155), with two or more RBIs in 22 of those games (14.2%).
+He had three or more RBIs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.